 It brings me no joy to break the news of yet another doctor, found dead.
 It’s getting more and more difficult to even write these updates for you all; I can’t wrap my head around how this is still happening and why the mainstream media is continuing to ignore it.

-Dr Clogston went missing on the 15th of March, but wow, was seen by a GOOD FRIEND on the 20th (how does that work!?) and then found dead in his cars weeks later?
-And authorities say that’s not suspicious (at this point I can’t help but question authority quite a lot.
-We’re at nearly 40 doctors in mysterious deaths in well under a year)
+Dr. Curtis Clogston went missing on the 15th of March, but wow, was seen by a GOOD FRIEND on the 20th (how does that work!?), and then found dead in his car weeks later?
+And authorities say that’s not suspicious—at this point I can’t help but question authority quite a lot.
+We’re at nearly 40 doctors in mysterious deaths in well under a year.

-We sat on this story for awhile but finally realized that given the book on acupuncture that Dr Clogstin co-authored and the fact that his LinkedIn profile states his San Marcos clinic, where he was the medical director, uses “innovative services including acupuncture and EEG biofeedback (neurofeedback)” as well as “functional testing (an integrative medical approach that aligns with many of the principles of Ayurvedic medicine)”, it seemed that he, sadly, belonged with our group of holistic doctors who have tragically died, many of suspicious causes.
+We sat on this story for awhile but finally realized that given the book on acupuncture that Dr. Clogston co-authored, and the fact that his LinkedIn profile states his San Marcos clinic, where he was the medical director, uses “innovative services including acupuncture and EEG biofeedback (neurofeedback)” as well as “functional testing (an integrative medical approach that aligns with many of the principles of Ayurvedic medicine)”, it seems that he, sadly, belongs with our group of holistic doctors who have tragically died, many of suspicious causes.

-(Editor’s note: MANY of the doctors have had food poisoning prior to their untimely deaths or causes OTHER than food poisoning) Holistic MD – well known Dr Hicks had what they thought was food poisoning just weeks ago and then allegedly had a heart attack on vacation and died suddenly.
-Then we have our friend and colleague the famous Manhattan Holistic MD Dr Gaynor who allegedly had food poisoning or a bug and then just decided to up and kill himself in light of just being on Dr Oz, yet again another new book coming out.
+(Editor’s note: MANY of the doctors have had food poisoning prior to their untimely deaths or causes OTHER than food poisoning.)
+Holistic MD, well known Dr. Hicks had what they thought was food poisoning just weeks ago, and then allegedly had a heart attack on vacation and died suddenly.
+Then we have our friend and colleague the famous Manhattan holistic MD Dr. Gaynor who allegedly had food poisoning or a bug, and then just decided to up and kill himself, in spite of just being on Dr. Oz, with another new book coming out.

 Our hearts go out to his family, friends, patients and co-workers.